rentalita/django-collectordemo/README.md

 ## LICENSE

-Django Collectordemo is brought to you by TODO: Who? under the TODO: What?
+Django Collector Demo is brought to you by TODO: Who? under the TODO: What?
 License.

 ## CREATED BY